 An attractive coed, brunette hair bobbed short, came up the quad path towards them.
 Sean’s buddy eyed her and whispered, “Maybe we’ll get a little win of Colleen.”

 The air stilled.
 The brunette heard her name.
 She gave his buddy a cold stare, then turned to Sean.
-“I’ve know you since grade school.
+“I’ve known you since grade school.
 You’ve always been smart enough, but you’re lazy.
 You should be inside rather than outside the library.”

 Charlie saw Sean cover his annoyance with sharp words.
 “I am a smart, hard-working guy.
 I got in this lousy joint.
 I just don’t need to study like you.
-Soon, your classmates will be calling Goodtime Sean all semester.”
+And your classmates will be calling Goodtime Sean all semester.”